Uchenna Edeh is a Montreal born and raised artist of Nigerian descent.

 He is also committed to bring to light the hidden or overlooked figures of Black, and particularly Black Canadian history.

-Kwame Ture was a Pan-African revolutionary, who held the rank of Honorary Prime Minister of the Black Panther Party (Philadelphia chapter).
-Ture was born in...
+Kwame Ture was a prominent Pan-African revolutionary who served as the Honorary Prime Minister of the Philadelphia chapter of the Black Panther Party.
+Born in...

 Sarah Jane Woodson Early was an African American educator, author and temperance activist.
 For 30 years Early was a teacher and school principal in Ohio,...